okansungur/AI/Diabetes/README.md

  <p></p>

 ###### Sample Diabetes ML
+**Diabetes**:Diabetes is a chronic (long-lasting) health condition that affects how your body turns food into energy.
+It occurs either when the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces.
+Diabetes can cause heart attack, heart failure, stroke, kidney failure and coma.
 _Objective_: Decide whether someone has diabetes or not.
 - Pregnancies : Number of times a woman has been pregnant
 - Glucose : Plasma Glucose concentration of 2 hours in an oral glucose tolerance test